 A regular over-the-door shoe organizer can be cut into sections and hung around the base of a bed, or along a wall or cabinet.
 Find out how using this tutorial or this one.
 To attach the organizer to the bed in a camper or motorhome, some RV owners have used Gorilla Tape, Velcro, screws, or staples.

-You can also purchase a ready-made one from Camping World or the one from Amazon pictured below.
+You can also purchase a ready-made one from Camping World.

 The Miles family uses this homemade shoe organizer right on the interior of their front door as a handy place to store flip-flops.